 You’ll be able to target and separate your marketing efforts with these three tags, but, if you’re running larger campaigns, more than one at the same time, you can get even more granular and add two more parameters.

-Content: This tag can monitor which CTAs and copy convert the best.
+This tag can monitor which CTAs and copy convert the best.
 Add the topic of the ad or the headline, like “subscribe now” or “try it free” and compare their conversion rates.
+This gives you data on the number of conversions generated by each CTA.
+By comparing the conversion data with the cost of running the campaign or promoting the CTA, you can calculate the ROI and assess the effectiveness of your marketing efforts.

 Note: When someone clicks the link, the UTM parameters that you have used will appear in the search bar.
-Keep the parameters clean and polite and avoid sensitive information or passwords.
+Keep the parameters clean and avoid sensitive information or labels.

 Though it can seem like a ton of work at first, once you start creating UTM parameters for your links, it becomes routine and can feel like second nature.
 There are a few ways you can make the process more streamlined.